Egyptian Revival architecture: Rise of Egyptian Revival in America

-Around the 1870s, Americans started to become interested in other cultures, including those of Japan, the Middle East and North Africa.
-These were reflected in various decorative arts, especially architecture and furniture.
+Around the 1870s, Americans began to show an increasing interest in other cultures, including those of Japan, the Middle East, and North Africa, which led to a second period of interest in the Egyptian Revival.
 Egyptian motifs and symbols were commonly used in the design including elements of "gilt bronze fittings shaped like sphinxes, Egyptian scenes woven into textiles, and geometric renderings of plants such as palm fronds".

-The reason behind the rise of Egyptian Revival architecture in the United States is the long and great history of the ancient Egyptian civilization.
-Architectures with an Egyptian character have a powerfully compelling feel.
-They gain stability and power in their primitive and massive forms, expressing emotions and embodying a strong sense of monumentality.
-This style of architectural revival signifies that the United States has drawn on the inner spirit of the ancient Egyptian civilization and has inherited all the great qualities of that civilization.
-A young nation such as the United States needed to actively seek the support of the ancient Egyptian civilization to refute the accusations of European critics that the United States was a nation without a history.
-It was for this reason that the American rural cemetery movement, the construction of monumental obelisks, flourished.

-The influence of Egyptian Revival on the cemetery design and culture in United States has been well represented by the Green-wood cemetery park in New York.
-Because of the mixing of various cultures in Brooklyn by immigration, the Green-wood cemetery park has provided a high tolerance environment for the Egyptian Revival.
-Besides a certain amount of the typical Egyptian element obelisks, the variety of the monumental constructions in Egyptian Revival style have reflected the thoughts of people and the local culture as well as the acceptance of imported style.
-Under the background of the population of Christian Victorian funerary art, the design and implementation of Egyptian Revival monuments have shown the eternity and uniqueness in a certain degree.

 Some Americans in the 1880s believed that the United States was a nation without art and therefore wanted to innovate in the field of aesthetic design to distinguish it from Egyptian pyramids and obelisks, Greek temples, and Gothic spires.
-But implementing such innovations was difficult, and as Clarence King said, “Till there is an American race there cannot be an American style”.
+But implementing such innovations was difficult, and as Clarence King said, "Till there is an American race there cannot be an American style".
 The creation of the American style was also hindered by the fact that the ethnic mix of the American people did not constitute a race.
 In the time that followed, however, America's own culture was assimilating Egyptian revivalist architecture, and their tectonic significance became unstable.
 This may be because the United States of the early 20th century was a confident nation, and the approach of defining one's own spiritual world by establishing a connection to a great civilization like ancient Egypt faded in such a cultural context.